-Funny thing about educational research is if you look hard enough you can usually find studies to support both sides of an issue.
-Very rarely do you find a straight yes or no answer to what is good or bad theory or practice.
-Generally, it boils down to the common sense of the teacher in regards to his/her individual students and the level of freedom the teacher is given by the administration.
+The funny thing about educational research is if you look hard enough, you can usually find studies to support both sides of an issue.
+Very rarely do you find a straight yes or no answer to what is a good or bad theory or practice.
+Generally, it boils down to the common sense of the teacher in regard to their individual students and the level of freedom the teacher is given by the administration.

-Sadly in today’s standardized test-heavy climate teachers are given less and less freedom to choose what is best for their students.
-So many curriculum guidelines have become so rigid that teachers are not able to modify or enrich with their own lessons and materials.
+Sadly in today’s standardized test-heavy climate, teachers are given less and less freedom to choose what is best for their students.
+So many curriculum guidelines have become so rigid that teachers aren’t able to modify or enrich with their own lessons and materials.

 I struggled with this myself while teaching 4th grade.
-I taught in a very high poverty, low scoring school.
-Most of my 4th graders could read at a 1st-2nd-grade level.
+I taught in a high-poverty, low-scoring school.
+Most of my 4th graders were able to read at a 1st-2nd-grade level.
 Very few came to me over the years reading on grade level.
-The biggest challenge I had as a reading teacher was to get kids excited about reading.
-They saw it as such a challenge and our district used a basal series for reading instruction that was unrelatable and very boring!
-The students saw no reward for their challenge of getting through a story because the stories were so uninspiring and they had no emotional connection.
-I knew if I could “turn them on” to a book they would see more value in reading and see a “payback” so to speak.
+The biggest challenge I faced as a reading teacher was getting kids excited about reading.
+They saw it as such a challenge, and our district used a basal series for reading instruction that was unrelatable and very boring!
+The students saw no reward for their challenge of getting through a story because the stories were so uninspiring, and they had no emotional connection.
+I knew if I could “turn them on” to a book, they would see more value in reading and feel payback.

 Fortunately, I was blessed with a principal that valued my knowledge as a teacher and let me teach as I saw best for my students.
-I started with a read loud time where the kids would get comfortable and I would read to them.
-Kids in the upper elementary grades don’t get read to enough in my opinion.
-It is reserved for the emergent readers of the primary grades.
-I chose high-interest, generally humorous books that the kids could just enjoy.
+I started with a read-aloud time where the kids would get comfortable, and I would read to them.
+Kids in the upper elementary grades don’t get read to enough for enjoyment.
+Often, read-aloud is reserved for the emergent readers of the primary grades.
+I chose high-interest, generally humorous books that the kids could enjoy.
 I didn’t strive for any deep thinking for this activity.
 I just wanted the kids to experience reading as enjoyable.
-This turned into a favorite part of the school day for the students and for me.
+Read-aloud became a favorite part of the school day for both the students and myself.

-Once I got my feet wet a bit in the classroom I started to develop novel studies for books where a short excerpt had been made in the basal.
+Once I got my feet wet in the classroom, I started developing novel studies for books where there was a short excerpt in our basal.
 It is only common sense that reading the whole book is more enjoyable and leads to a much greater understanding by the student.
 Of course, I was careful to incorporate the skills taught in the basal in my units.
-I started teaching these novel units alongside the basal stories and the change between reading the basal versus the novel was amazing.
-I had kids who were reading at a 2nd-grade level actually focused and challenging themselves reading the chapter books that were at a 4th-grade reading level.
+I started teaching these novel units alongside the basal stories, and the change between reading the basal versus the novel was amazing.
+I had kids who were reading at a 2nd-grade level actually focused and challenging themselves reading chapter books at a 4th-grade reading level.
 They actually wanted to read them versus just getting through some worksheet assignment from the basal.
-More and more these lower level readers were chiming in on class discussions about the books and picking up age-appropriate books by choice in free time.
-As a teacher, I found it easier to use Bloom’s higher order questions using a novel instead of a short excerpt because you could really dive so much farther into the story and the characters.
+More and more, these lower-level readers were chiming in on class discussions about the books and picking up age-appropriate books by choice in their free time.
+As a teacher, I found it easier to use Bloom’s higher-order questions using a novel instead of a short excerpt because you could dive more deeply into the story and the characters.

 I see similar experiences with my own children when they are allowed to read a “real” book vs. a text-based short story.
-They’ve never come home from school excited about something they read in a basal, but they have many times come home and we’ve had lengthy discussions about novels that they are reading!
+They’ve never come home from school excited about something they read in a basal, but many times have come home and initiated lengthy discussions about novels that they are reading!

-As for the sought after test scores, I didn’t do any formal research on the subject but my student’s scores certainly did not drop but their love of reading soared!
-Sadly this is not a statistic that is looked at often enough.
+As for the sought-after test scores, I didn’t do any formal research on the subject, but my student’s scores certainly did not drop, and their love of reading soared!
+Sadly this is not a statistic that is measured often enough.

-Another huge benefit to novel study based reading instruction is the ability to really enhance the students’ critical thinking skills by diving deep with character and plot development.
-Sadly, we are seeing less and less critical thinking focused activities in the current “test-prep” atmosphere in schools today.
+Another benefit of novel study-based reading instruction is the ability to enhance the student’s critical thinking skills by diving deep into character and plot development.
+Sadly, we are seeing fewer critical thinking-focused activities in our current “test-prep” atmosphere.

 Maybe the most beneficial reason of all to use novels in the classroom is to really tap into the empathy and awareness that books can bring to students.
-By reading books, like Wonder and El Deafo students can learn about different disabilities and how people learn to live with an excel despite the disability.
-Books such as Number the Stars and Sadako and the Thousand Paper Cranes can be a great introduction to the Holocaust and bombing of Hiroshima for elementary students.
-Hatchet and Esperanza Rising are great books to dive in with a character that faces and survives insurmountable odds.
-The One and Only Ivan helps students empathize and think about the impact that we humans have on the planet as a whole.
-These are just a few examples of how a novel can get students thinking deeply about issues which can motivate them to enact positive change in our world.
+By reading books like Wonder and El Deafo, students can learn about different disabilities and how people learn to live with and excel despite their disabilities.
+Books such as Number the Stars and Sadako and the Thousand Paper Cranes can be a great introduction to the Holocaust and the bombing of Hiroshima for elementary students.
+Hatchet and Esperanza Rising are great books to dive into with a character that faces and survives insurmountable odds.
+The One and Only Ivan helps students empathize and think about the impact we humans have on the planet.
+These are just a few examples of how a novel can get students thinking deeply about issues that motivate them to enact positive change in our world.